sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/agent/agents_p.md

-Contains collection of Solo Agents where each Agent has following fields
+Contains collection of Standalone Agents where each Agent has following fields
 * controllerId
 * agentId
 * agentName